Script Arguments

 Examples

-zwift --cpus=1.5
+foo@bar:~$ zwift --cpus=1.5

-CONTAINER_EXTRA_ARGS="--cpus=1.5" zwift
+foo@bar:~$ CONTAINER_EXTRA_ARGS="--cpus=1.5" zwift

-# update is an argument to the entrypoint script that runs inside the container
+--update is an argument to the entrypoint script that runs inside the container.

-zwift -- update
+foo@bar:~$ zwift --cpus=1.5 -- --update

-# limit the number of cpu cores and pass update as argument to the entrypoint script
+Limit the number of cpu cores and pass --update as argument to the entrypoint script.

-# set an environment variable and print it inside the container
+Set an environment variable and print it inside the container

-INTERACTIVE=1 zwift --env HELLO="Hello, world!" -- -c 'echo "$HELLO"'
+foo@bar:~$ INTERACTIVE=1 zwift --env HELLO="Hello, world!" -- -c 'echo "$HELLO"'